 Living in isolation can contribute to depression and substance abuse.
 Studies have shown that intergenerational relationships and deep social attachments protect against suicide, and without any form of authentic social connection, we are putting ourselves at risk.

 As the rich as get richer, the poor get poorer in ski towns because of the housing crisis and low wage jobs.
-The median sales price of a home in Aspen is $836,000, while the estimated per capita income is $58,703.
-This trend is not only seen in Aspen but is seen in ski towns across the U.S.
+The median sales price of a single-family home in Mammoth Lakes is approximately $900,000, while the estimated per capita income is approximately $50,000.
+This trend is not only seen in Mammoth Lakes but is seen in ski towns (and touristy small towns) across the U.S.